-Key Audit Matters How our audit addressed the Key Audit Matters Appropriateness and measurement of carrying amount and existence of property, plant and equipment (Refer to Notes 2.6, 3.2 and 4 to the financial statements) The Group carries significant property, plant and equipment which comprise mainly of land and buildings and plant and machinery. , , , , , , , , , , , , , , , , , , , , There are a number of areas that could impact on the carrying amount of property, plant and equipment, these include: '

-- the decision to capitalise the assets; - the selection of appropriate useful lives of the assets; and - the indication of impairment where assets are not recoverable at their carrying amount.
+Key Audit Matters How our audit addressed the Key Audit Matters Appropriateness and measurement of carrying amount and existence of property, plant and equipment (Refer to Notes 2.6, 3.2 and 4 to the financial statements) The Group carries significant property, plant and equipment which comprise mainly of land and buildings and plant and machinery.
+There are a number of areas that could impact on the carrying amount of property, plant and equipment, these include: • the decision to capitalise the assets; • the selection of appropriate useful lives of the assets; and • the indication of impairment where assets are not recoverable at their carrying amount.
 As property, plant and equipment represents a material amount to the Group, there is a risk that expenditure on property, plant and equipment is inappropriately recognised against MFRS 116 Property, Plant and Equipment and that assets are not recoverable at their carrying amount.

-- how the Group makes the accounting estimates for impairment. - Reviewing the estimated useful lives, residual values and depreciation method; - Performing physical sighting on a sample basis; - Reviewing the safeguard controls over the physical custody of property, plant and equipment; - Assessing indication of impairment and adequacy of impairment losses of property, plant and equipment; - Performing depreciation reasonableness test; and - Examine ownership including verification of title deeds of properties.
+Obtaining an understanding of: the Group's capitalisation policy; the Group's assessment on the useful lives attributed to the assets; how the Group identifies impairment indicators; and how the Group makes the accounting estimates for impairment.
+Reviewing the estimated useful lives, residual values and depreciation method; Performing physical sighting on a sample basis; Reviewing the safeguard controls over the physical custody of property, plant and equipment; Assessing indication of impairment and adequacy of impairment losses of property, plant and equipment;

-of Eurospan Holdings Berhad (cont'd)
+Independent Auditors' Report (Cont'd) to the members of Eurospan Holdings Berhad

-Key Audit Matters (cont'd)
+Key Audit Matters (Cont'd)

-Key Audit Matters How our audit addressed the Key Audit Matters Allowance for inventories (Refer to Notes 2.6, 3.6 and 7 to the financial statements) The Group has significant inventories as at 31 May 2019 comprising raw materials, work-in-progress and finished goods.
+Key Audit Matters How our audit addressed the Key Audit Matters Allowance for inventories (Refer to Notes 2.6, 3.6 and 7 to the financial statements) The Group has significant inventories as at 31 May 2020 comprising raw materials, work-in-progress and finished goods.
 The management reviews for slow moving and obsolete inventories and this review requires judgements and estimation.
-Obtaining an understanding of: how the Group identifies and assesses inventory write-downs; and how the Group makes the accounting estimates
+Obtaining an understanding of: how the Group identifies and assesses inventory write-downs; and how the Group makes the accounting estimates for